 TextClassifier data type, a binary decision tree for classifying text documents.

 - Returns a boolean representing the predicted label for the given

-- Prints a Java code representation of this tree in if/else statement format with proper braces and indentation, 1 space per indent level.
+- Prints a Java code representation of this decision tree in if/else statement format without braces and with 1 additional indentation space per level in the decision tree.
 Leaf nodes should print “return true;” or “return false;” depending on the label value.

 void prune(int depth)